aliev/aioauth/README.md

     """

     async def save_token(self, token: Token):
-        """Store ALL fields of the Token namedtuple in a db""" ...
+        """Store ALL fields of the Token namedtuple in a storage""" ...

     async def save_authorization_code(self, authorization_code: AuthorizationCode):
-        """Store ALL fields of the AuthorizationCode namedtuple in a db""" ...
+        """Store ALL fields of the AuthorizationCode namedtuple in a storage""" ...

     async def get_token(self, *args, **kwargs) -> Optional[Token]:
         """Get token from the database by provided request from user.

         Returns:
-            Token: if token exists in db.
+            Token: if token exists in storage.
-            None: if no token in db.
+            None: if no token in storage.
         """
         token_record = ...